Syllabus: CEWA 568

 Course Overview

-The course will cover a number of fundamental topics related to snow hydrology including phases of water, evolution of a snowpack, mass balance, energy balance, and measuring, plotting, analyzing snow and energy balance timeseries.
+The course will cover a number of fundamental topics related to snow hydrology including phases of water, evolution of a snowpack, mass and energy balances, and field measurement techniques.

 CEWA 568A SLN 11962 3 units